AShields19/Bioinformatics/README.md

 Acute myeloid leukemia, or AML, is a cancer of the bone marrow that affects the production of bone marrow and the blood.
 It leads to the synthesis of abnormal myeloblasts, which are immature white blood cells.
 It is a potentially fatal condition, with symptoms including fatigue, easy bleeding or bruising, fever, weight loss, joint and bone pain, and a weakness to infection.

 Several genes are implicated in the expression of AML.
-In AML, these are genes that are commonly found to be misexpressed.
+In AML, these are some of the genes that are commonly found to be misexpressed, and the effects that misexpression can cause.
-* Seed Genes
+* NPM1- Disrupts normal nuclear function and localization of essential proteins for cell function
+* FLT3- Activation leads to an increase in proliferation and survival of cancerous cells
+* DNMT3A- Epigenetic factor that can alter gene expression via DNA methylation
+* TET2- Impairs DNA methylation, leading to changes in gene expression/differentiation